videomi/shotcut_web/FAQ.md

 Please do not try to run bin/shotcut; always use the wrapper script in the Shotcut.app folder!
 If it still does not start, then it should report that some libraries could not be loaded.

 * * *

-## What are the minimum system requirements?

-Operating system: 32- or 64-bit Windows 7 - 10, Apple macOS 10.10 - 10.15, or
-64-bit Linux with at least glibc 2.19.

-CPU: x86-64 Intel or AMD; at least one 2 GHz core for SD, 2 cores for HD, and 4 cores for 4K.

-GPU: OpenGL 2.0 that works correctly and is compatible.
-On Windows, you can also use a card with good, compatible DirectX 9 or 11 drivers.
-We do not have a list.

-RAM: At least 4 GB for SD, 8 GB for HD, and 16 GB for 4K.

-Hard drive: yes, get one; the bigger, the better :-)

-Network: Shotcut does NOT require access to the network to activate, check a subscription, or send usage analytics.
-However, some links in the Help menu do link out to this web site.
-If you have files on a fast (at least 1 Gb/s) network share you can access them from there through your operating system.

-* * *